skanderboudawara/bac-data-analysis/readme.md

 # II- Laureate & High marks analysis

-It's always a pleasure to read and learn more about the laureate of each field and the high mark they got during this challenging exam.
-Back in the day, I always aimed to dethrone my predecessor and get a new achievement.
-But unfortunately, even though I got a good grade (17,80), It was not sufficient to be on the podium in 2011.
+As a student, I always found it fascinating to learn about the top performers and highest marks achieved during the exams.
+I remember aspiring to surpass my predecessors and set new records.
+However, despite my own good grade (17.8) in 2011, I wasn't able to secure a place on the podium.

-Let's see the evolution of high marks over the years and what is the field that has achieved it.
+This analysis will take a personal approach, focusing on the evolution of high marks over the years and in which field I have consistently seen top performers.

 ## 1 - Evolution of high marks over the years

 <img alt="Highest baccalaureate mark per year" src="src/Highest baccalaureate mark per year.svg">

-As we can see, the highest mark is always coming from the Mathematical or Experimental science field, which is quite understandable.
-Those fields are based on true/false types of exams.
-Either you are correct, or either you are wrong.
-Meanwhile, the other areas need some work and subjective marking.
+As observed in the data, the highest marks are consistently achieved in the Mathematical or Experimental Science fields.
+This is expected as these fields are primarily based on true/false type of exams, where there is a clear right or wrong answer.
+Meanwhile, other fields may require more subjective grading.
+Additionally, the trend of high marks has a positive slope but it's worth investigating if this trend will continue.
-We can see also that the trend of High marks has a positive slope but who will beat the best among the bests 20,15/20?
-The bug in the system? the Neo of the Matrix.?

-We will consider one laureate of each field:
+To gain a deeper understanding of the top performers, a thorough analysis will be conducted on one laureate from each field, including:
 - Literature
 - Mathematics Sc
 - Experimental Sc